bismuthfoundation/WalletServer/Doc/Readme.md

 ### mpget

-Returns the list of transactinos currently in mempool.
+Returns the list of transactions currently in mempool.

 ### mpinsert (signed_transaction):